 - Social work

 As a reconciliation studies minor, you will learn how to:

 - See the world from the viewpoint of the oppressed

-- Learn to communicate cross-culturally
+- Communicate cross-culturally

 - Understand the biblical and theological basis for reconciliation and justice

-- Learn how to lead social change
+- Lead social change

-Like many students at Bethel, reconciliation studies minors sometimes take off for a semester or interim to study abroad in countries in Africa, Central America, and more.
-Being onsite in other countries is a great way to learn about other cultures and begin to understand the unique ways that we can reconcile with those who think and live differently from us.
-Plus, Bethel provides yearly trips to South Africa and the southern United States to help students understand issues like apartheid and the civil rights movement to develop cultural competence and an understanding of how these historical events shape our world today.
+What unique experiences or opportunities will I have?Like many students at Bethel, reconciliation studies minors often take off for a semester or interim to study abroad in Africa, Central America, Europe, and more.
+Living in other countries is a great way to learn about other cultures and begin to understand the unique ways that we can reconcile with those who think and live differently from us.
+Bethel offers yearly trips to South Africa and the southern United States to help students develop cultural competece and understand how historical events like apartheid and the civil rights movement shape our world today.